This post may contain affiliate links. For more information, read my disclosure policy.

 • If you can’t find coconut pudding mix: Sometimes I can find it, sometimes I can’t.
 If you can only find instant vanilla pudding mix then you can add 1 teaspoon coconut extract to the pudding with the milk in step 1.

+• Having setting problems?
 Check that you used the right size box of pudding: TWO boxes (3.4 ounces each)of INSTANT pudding mix.
 If you use the larger box with the amount of milk specified it won’t set up.
-Also be sure to use cows milk, not nondairy milk, or it won’t set.
+Also be sure to use whole milk for best results.

 Simple coconut cream pie